PPOL 5203 - Data Science I: Foundations

 • Features will typically be the n-gram (mostly unigram) frequencies of the tokens in the document, or some function of those frequencies

-Each document becomes a numerica vector (vector space model)
+Each document becomes a numerical vector (vector space model)

 • stacking these vectors will give you our workhose representation for text: Document Feature Matrix